-By partnering with local healthcare facilities, law enforcement, nonprofit organizations, and the community, we have been working on a Veteran Advocacy program to connect Veteran Advocates to at-risk veterans as early as possible.
+By partnering with local healthcare facilities, law enforcement, nonprofit organizations, and the community, we have been working on a Veteran Advocacy Program known as "Spartan Shield" to connect Veteran Advocates to at-risk veterans as early as possible.
 An “At-risk” veteran is any veteran that may be having issues with mental health, substance abuse, or financial hardship.
 Each Veteran Advocate must be a veteran themselves, along with taking training courses in mental health and first aid, which are provided free of cost, before they may serve as a Veteran Advocate in our program.

 We believe that in regard to veterans in need of any kind of assistance, that there are three categories: